PulseStrategy369/PulseStrategy/README.md

 If you hold xBond, iBond, or their liquidity pool (LP) tokens (e.g., xBond/PLSX or iBond/INC pairs on PulseX), you can claim PLStr.
 Rewards are weighted based on your holdings, and LP providers get a **2x boost** to encourage liquidity.

 - **Dynamic Weighting:**
-  The amount of PLStr you can claim depends on a formula that adjusts based on the ratio of PLSX to INC in the ecosystem.
+  The amount of PLStr you can claim depends on a formula that adjusts based on the ratio of PLSX to INC supply.
 This keeps rewards fair and balanced.
 INC gets more Plstr because its supply is much smaller than plsx. but holding same value of inc and plsx should get similar amount of PLStr.

 PLStr Weighted Reward Factors